-Required testing by the EPA for the Unregulated Contaminant Monitoring Rule #3 (UCMR3) was completed by Bolton Point in 2014.
-Information about the rule and the contaminants can be found on EPA website (epa. gov; search for UCMR3).
-The results of detected contaminants of UCMR3 can be found in Table 3.
+Required testing by the EPA for the Unregulated Contaminant Monitoring Rule #4 (UCMR4) was completed by Bolton Point in 2020.
+Information about the rule and the contaminants can be found on EPA website (epa.gov).
+The results of detected contaminants of UCMR4 can be found in Table 3.
+For more information on UCMR4 testing contact Glenn Ratajczak at 277-0660 ext 241.